UKDynasty/ukdynasty.github.io/_posts/2022-09-13-weekly-awards-week-1.md

 Is Godwin healthy?
 Can Lamb be the number 1 guy (without Dak now)?
 Any surprise gems on the pretty shallow bench?

-156.8 points in week one is 17 points higher than the second place Seahawks and is 91 points more than last place Cobras.
+156.8 points in week one is 17 points higher than the second place Seahawks and is 91 points more than last place Cobras. *(**Ed**: That 91 point margin would have been enough on its own to beat 5 teams this week.)*

 **Nottingham Bandits** 🏆